graalvm/workshops/native-image/containerisation/index.md

 3. You have built a native executable of your application using the Native Image build Tools for Maven
 4. You have containerised your native executable

-It would be great if we could shrink our container size even further, because smaller containers are quicker to download and start.
+It would be great if we could shrink your container size even further, because smaller containers are quicker to download and start.
 With GraalVM Native Image you have the ability to statically link system libraries into the native executable that you generate.
 If you build a statically linked native executable, you can package the native executable directly into an empty Docker image, also known as a `scratch` container.